klintan/pytorch-retinanet/README.md

 - Significant amounts of code are borrowed from the [keras retinanet implementation](https://github.com/fizyr/keras-retinanet)
 - The NMS module used is from the [pytorch faster-rcnn implementation](https://github.com/ruotianluo/pytorch-faster-rcnn)

+## License

+Apache 2.0

+See separate license notices in the data folder for the few samples that are included from different datasets.
+They are mostly Non-commercial CC-4.0 or similar, meaning NOT Apache 2.0 compatible, but should not be considered included in the code base.
+They are included as samples for simplicity.

 ## Examples

 ![img1](https://github.com/yhenon/pytorch-retinanet/blob/master/images/1.jpg)